 Inevitably, not everything will go according to plan.
 Early on, it is important to address contingencies by planning ahead.
 Have extra alcohol on hand in case the cups in a game need more refills than anticipated; buy plastic cups and other pertinent equipment in bulk; print additional copies of instructions; have a backup game or two in case the situation calls for it.

-In the same vein, tailor the games you will play according to the circumstances surrounding the party.
+In the same vein, tailor the games to play at the bachelor party according to the circumstances surrounding the party.
 For instance, if accommodation is not provided and the guests will have to leave the premises at some point in the night, do not play drinking games.